MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 > [!NOTE]
 > This article is intended for IT professionals and technical support agents and applies to Surface devices only.
 If you're looking for help to install Surface updates or firmware on a home device, see [Download drivers and firmware for Surface](https://support.microsoft.com/help/4023505).

 While enterprise-grade software distribution solutions continue to evolve, the business rationale for centrally managing  updates remains the same: Maintain the security of Surface devices and keep them updated with the latest operating system and feature improvements.
-This is essential for sustaining a stable production environment and making sure that users aren't blocked from being productive.
+This IT practice is essential for sustaining a stable production environment and making sure that users aren't blocked from being productive.

 ## What's in Surface driver and firmware updates